Skandinaviske/OnosAuTest/README.md

 ## Troubleshooting:

 1.If you fail to run 1-node sample testcase, 3-node sample testcase and 7-node sample testcase when use onosAuTest1node.jar and onosAuTest3nodes.jar, onosAuTest7nodes.jar.
 Please use ssh to login to your sdn@<manage machine's ip address>, try to ssh to login to all sdn@<target machine's ip address> and input yes there.
 Then go back to try to run the testcase again.
-2.If you meet this problem “Service org.onosproject.security.AuditService not found, please use **Soft Reboot instance** for all target machines.
+2.If you meet this problem “Service org.onosproject.security.AuditService not found", please use **Soft Reboot instance** for all target machines.

 ## Author: